j-hive/morphfits/README.md

 poetry run morphfits --config-path=./examples/single_ficlo/config.yaml
 ```
 and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in `config.yaml`.
 The outputs can be
-found at `examples/single_ficlo/galwrap_root/output`.
+found at `examples/single_ficlo/morphfits_root/output`.

 # Setup
-## GalWrap
-GalWrap runs are based on FICLOs, configuration objects based on the parameters
+MorphFITS runs are based on FICLOs, configuration objects based on the parameters
 of field, image version, catalog version, filter, and object.
 To read more about
 FICLOs, and the directory structure, read [the data documentation
 here](./data/README.md).